 Hello, I'm Ian.
 I am a professor of environmental psychology at Swansea University where I do research on road safety, travel choices, energy consumption, water use and the built environment.
 Previously I was at the University of Bath for many years and then the University of Surrey.

 My research focuses particularly on unconscious and low-awareness causes of everyday behaviour like habits, the environment around us and unconscious stereotypes.
-You might be here because of my work on drivers overtaking bicyclists, our study showing how people buying cars are more concerned about looking and feeling good than they are about the environment, or our study on reducing household energy consumption through 'smart' value-framed messages.
-You might even be here because I think electric cars encourage people to keep living in inefficient and harmful ways rather than address real questions about our way of life.
+You might be here because of my work on motonormativity, the cultural and psychological blind-spot that makes people overlook the harms of motoring; my work on drivers overtaking bicyclists; our study showing people buying cars are more concerned about looking and feeling good than they are about the environment; or our work on reducing household energy consumption through 'smart' value-framed messages.
+You might even be here because I think electric cars are a motonormative non-solution that encourages people to keep living in inefficient and harmful ways rather than address real questions about our way of life.

 My work has seen me collaborate with such bodies as the Department for Transport, Wessex Water, Western Power Distribution.
 RWE npower, SaveWaterSaveMoney, Transportøkonomisk institutt Norway, lots of local authorities, and Cycling England.